 A typical funeral using a funeral director costs approximately £4,000.

-Often you will need to pay the funeral director before probate is granted – in other words, before there is official proof that a will is valid.
-It may be worth considering how to pay for a funeral in advance, if there is not enough money available to cover costs.
+Often you will need to pay the funeral director before probate is granted.
+In other words, before there is official proof that a will is valid.
+It may be worth considering how to pay for a funeral in advance in case there is not enough money available to cover costs.